ToolBunny LogoToolBunny

 Quick Sort

-Another efficient, divide-and-conquer algorithm.
-It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
-The sub-arrays are then sorted recursively.
+An efficient, in-place, divide-and-conquer sorting algorithm.
+It works by selecting a 'pivot' element and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.

 How to Use